This page is dedicated to the National Shire

 Flower Family.
 Bosun was a champion foal at the Royal Cornwall Show in

 1994 and went on to be Germanys' most successful Show Shire Horse, winning

 the gelding class 5 years running.
 Sadly Bosun died in 2002.
 Arclid Sir

-Thomas is with the Erzgršber Family in Darmstadt and also participates in
+Thomas was with the Erzgršber Family in Darmstadt and also participated in